canonical/lxd/doc/reference/devices_disk.md

 These settings are prefixed with `initial.` and are only applied when the instance is created.
 This method allows creating instances that have unique configurations, independent of the default storage pool settings.

-For example, you can add an initial volume configuration for `zfs.block_mode` to an existing profile, and this will then take effect for each new instance you create using this profile:
+For example, you can add an initial volume configuration for {config:option}`storage-zfs-volume-conf:zfs.block_mode` to an existing profile, and this will then take effect for each new instance you create using this profile:

     lxc profile device set <profile_name> <device_name> initial.zfs.block_mode=true